pgmoneta/pgmoneta/doc/tutorial/02_replication_slot.md

 # Replication slot for pgmoneta

-This tutorial will show you how to do use a replication slot for pgmoneta.
+This tutorial will show you how to add a replication slot for pgmoneta.

 ## Preface